wp-plugins/bepro-listings/readme.txt

 = KEY FEATURES =
 Our BePro Software Team is constantly developing new features for this plugin.
 The following features are included with the base plugin:

-	1. Accept Payments - Create passive income by charging per category or a flat rate.
+	1. Accept Payments - Unlimited payment packages or charge per category.
 "BePro Cart" plugin is required (100% free)
 	2. Upload CSV - Upload your lisings via a csv document
 	3. Front end Submission  - Allow visitors to post, or lock it to members only, or it submits to you as pending.
 	4. Search and filter - Allow users to search and filter by name, location, categories, price and other data points